m98jk/curriculum-backend-expressjs-meme-website/README.md

 EJS (along with all the other competing template engines) allows you to generate full-blown HTML pages which certainly enables a "proper front-end".

 EJS is a tool for generating web pages that can include dynamic data and can share templated pieces with other web pages (such as common headers/footers).
-It is not a front-end framework.
-While EJS can be used by client-side Javascript to generate HTML on the client-side, it is more typically used by your back-end to generate web pages in response to some URL request.
+It is not a frontend framework.
+While EJS can be used by client-side Javascript to generate HTML on the client-side, it is more typically used by your backend to generate web pages in response to some URL request.
 EJS is not a client-side framework like Angular or React and does not dictate what client-side framework you do or don't use (if any).
 It is mostly covers a separate solution space.

-Now looking at your app.js, u will find our first Node.js application that we wrote together, it's time to update this to an Express.js application!

 ## Installing necessary packages